Rebecca S. Jacobson, MD, MS

 Director of the University of Pittsburgh Biomedical Informatics Training Program

-Dr. Rebecca Crowley has been teaching University of Pittsburgh post-graduate classes since 2001 and has served as Director of the Department of Biomedical Informatics (DBMI) Training Program since 2008.
+Dr. Rebecca Jacobson has been teaching University of Pittsburgh post-graduate classes since 2001 and has served as Director of the Department of Biomedical Informatics (DBMI) Training Program since 2008.
 Established in 1987, the DBMI Training Program prepares individuals for research and development careers emphasizing the application of modern information technology to healthcare, basic biological and clinical research, and the education of health professionals.
-As Director, Dr. Crowley oversees more than 28 core faculty, over 50 affiliated faculty from a total of 25 University departments and centers, and approximately 40 students pursuing masters degrees, doctoral degrees, non-degree postdoctoral fellowships and certificates.
-Funding for the DBMI Training Program is primarily provided by the National Library of Medicine and Dr. Crowley was recently awarded two American Recovery and Reinvestment Act supplements to support new students, faculty and course offerings.
+As Director, Dr. Jacobson oversees more than 28 core faculty, over 50 affiliated faculty from a total of 25 University departments and centers, and approximately 40 students pursuing masters degrees, doctoral degrees, non-degree postdoctoral fellowships and certificates.
+Funding for the DBMI Training Program is primarily provided by the National Library of Medicine and Dr. Jacobson was recently awarded two American Recovery and Reinvestment Act supplements to support new students, faculty and course offerings.

 Current Research Projects and Collaborations